FaryalHaroon/Faryal-Haroon-469835-/README.md

 <p align="right"><img alt="GitHub" src="https://img.shields.io/github/license/subhayuroy/Hotel_Management?style=plastic"></p>

-Contributors are @Kaushiki09 and @subhayuroy

-This Project on Hotel Management is a general software developed (using Python) to simplify hotel operations by automating them.
-In this project, “AnCasa” is the project’s hotel name.
-~~This doesnot concern with any real world entity~~
-It covers major aspects of hotel management; it could perform the following operations- Hotel Booking, Provide you with Hotel Rooms Info, Room Service, Billing and Record-Keeping.

 <h2 align="center">How to run this project?</h2>

 1)Clone the Repo by going to your local Git Client and pushing in the command: